mayakraft/Workshops/Introduction to Coding- Javascript, Data, and Poetry.md

 ### Humans and computers speak two different languages

 Computer scientists and language designers are doing their best to get computers to speak a human language.
 They've come a long way.
 It used to be punch cards, now programming languges are incorporating actual English words.
 But they haven't come all the way.

 We're going to learn how computers speak so that we can meet them halfway.
 It not only makes programming a computer a less-stressful task for us, but also when we have these paradigms internalized we can shape our projects in the way that a computer can most maximally attach itself to and more fully explore an idea.

 #### Escape Character

-In our thought experiment, we invented an "escape word".
-An escape word invokes an alternative interpretation for the words that come after.
-Humans speak in words, computers prefer small units: characters.
-Each individual character gets interpreted and computers use "escape characters".
+In our thought experiment, we invented an "escape word": a signal to the reader that what comes next is in a differnet context.
+Computers use smaller units and have "escape characters".

-Today, escape character more typically refers to escaping the escaped, how to make literal what would normally be code, answering from above: "What happens when that word itself appears in the text?"

-### Sheet Music

-A piece of code is full of line endings and spaces and page-wrapping.
-Have you ever seen a piece of sheet music laid out in one line?

-[ bach keyboard piece in one line ]

-It's incredibly inefficient.
-To solve this we add line breaks that have **nothing to do with the music itself**.
-The same for code.
-It's magnitudes more difficult to read a bit of code that is missing all the nice layout and spacing.

-This is true for many languages, it's quickly becoming not true for Javascript.

 ### Summary

 * Vocabulary
+   * **serial** and **parallel communication**
-   * escape character
+   * **escape character**
 * We leared the .rtf file format

 ## 2. HTML & CSS in 10 minutes